FREE MASTERCLASS

 6. Microlearning

-Microlearning refers to the delivery of eLearning content in the form of information nuggets.
-Each module spans is typically not more than 10 minutes and comprehensively addresses one learning objective at a time.
-With microlearning, each module focuses on just one topic, this allows users and readers to retain information in a more efficient manner.
+With microlearning, each module focuses on just one topic; this allows users and readers to retain information in a more efficient manner.
 With microlearning, corporate training reaches a new level of efficiency as it allows better retention rates and finds a way to battle the forgetfulness curve.
 After adopting this eLearning method, the corporate training strategy dives into establishing a strong personal connection with its employees.
-The average attention span of humans is not more than 8 minutes and microlearning battles this with create short, relevant and concise pieces of eLearning modules that make corporate training more of a success.
+The average attention span of humans is not more than 8 minutes and microlearning battles this by creating short, relevant, and concise pieces of eLearning modules that make corporate training more of a success.

 7. Mobile Learning

-Eight of The Top eLearning Platform Providers
+Nine of The Top eLearning Platform Providers

 Many companies are using external online course providers to train their employees.
 And this doesn't necessarily require their staff to click through dull presentation slides anymore.
 Numerous learning platforms offer high-quality courses based on modern video content and in-course interaction.
 Below, we present an overview of the six best e-learning providers for companies of all types – from medium-sized to large organizations.